 Another reason some individuals might find it difficult or impossible to write, is that written language takes on many different registers depending on the function of the written word.
 Often, these functions are totally foreign to spoken language and can thus be considered 'artificial' to the speaker.
 These functions are often only used in written speech and are therefore even more abstract to some individuals than the already difficult transcription of simple spoken language into an alphabet.
 These layers of abstraction, beginning with the transcription of oral sounds into a written alphabet and advancing to solely abstracted functions of written language, are daunting to many individuals who then understandably become frightened of the process.

-In the worst cases, where individuals do not possess or do not have the opportunity to learn certain cognitive skills, an individual might become fully or functionally illiterate.
+not have the opportunity to learn certain cognitive skills, an individual might

 Earn your TEFL or TESOL Certificate with us in as little as 4-6 weeks and qualify to teach English overseas.
 Click here for details.